 Many people have a hard time keeping New Year’s resolutions.
-This can cause many people to give up on resolutions or even cause dread because many people have the wrong approach to goalkeeping
+This can cause many people to give up on their goals or even cause dread because many people have the wrong approach to keeping their resolutions.

 Yes, resolutions are nothing more than goals.
-So how are people failing when they are setting their goals for the New Year?
+Yet, people keep failing when they are setting their goals for the New Year?
 Many times people will say they are going to be a better person, or the goal setter has some other lofty thought like they are going to make a million dollars by the end of this year.
 They don’t have a plan nor do they have a line of action.
 Here are some ways you can intentionally have better goals.

 So how do you achieve your goals?

 If you have never set goals before then it is best to start small.
 Because being goal oriented does require some discipline.
-There are some ways you can actually boost the success of your goal setting success.
-So let’s look through these and see how you can complete not one but maybe just maybe even 4 resolutions could be completed in a year.
+There are some ways you can actually boost the success of your goal setting objectives.
+Let’s look through these and see how you can complete not one but maybe just maybe even more resolutions could be completed in a year.

 Don’t have too many Goals

-Yes I realize I just said you could have 4 in a year.
-Yet, you want to start out with too many.
-For the biggest reason to give you the confidence that you can achieve your goals.
+Yes, I realize I just said you could accomplish several goals in a year.
+Yet, you don’t want to start out with too many.
+The biggest reason is to give you the confidence that you can achieve your goals.